Here are some suggestions for avoiding password problems:

 All users: If you forget your password, one of your account's Contact (administrative) users can reset the password to a value that you can use to login.
 You will be prompted to change your password after you login.
 If a Contact user is not available, or if you are the Prime Contact for your account, call the ACOL CSC for assistance.

 Contact (administrative) users: You can help one of your account's users login via ACS Change Another User's Password.
 When you change another user's password, the user will be forced to change their password immediately after logging in.

 User ID and password are the credentials required in order to login.
 The User ID is a protected value that you and your organization must track.

-All users: One of your Contact (administrative) users may be able to help you.
+All users: Your User ID is included within PPRS Verification Statements and Search Result Reports.
+Check one of your recent reports to identify your User ID.
+One of your Contact (administrative) users may also be able to help you.
 If you need further assistance, contact the Client Support Centre.